swimlane/DocSPA/src/docs/README.md

 ## Why not X?

-DocSPA is not SEO-friendly, if you need a pregenerate SEO-friendly site without live Angular support you might try [GitBook](https://www.gitbook.com/).
-If you don't need a pregenerate site nor embedded Angular code (or prefer Vue) you might try [Docsify](https://docsify.js.org/#/).
+DocSPA is not SEO-friendly, if you need a pregenerated SEO-friendly site without live Angular support you might try [GitBook](https://www.gitbook.com/).
+If you don't need a pregenerated site nor embedded Angular code (or prefer Vue) you might try [Docsify](https://docsify.js.org/#/).

 ## Credits